What sets the top the sales performers apart from the rest ?

 The questions you ask your prospect should be aimed at finding their pain (i.e. their problem) and how big a problem it is.

-You can then ask questions that focus on the effects of the problem, which in turn focuses the prospect on all the benefits they would gain in solving the problem.
+You can then ask questions that focus on the effects of the problem, which in turn focuses the prospect on all the benefits they would gain in solving the problem or making the change.

 Many sales trainers and books focus on the above but few even mention the professional selling skill of really understanding your prospect.